-Director of Audits: Regina Pruitt, CPA

-Audit Manager: Todd M. Schuler, CPA

-In-Charge Auditor: Rex Murdock, M.S.Acct.

-Audit Staff: Cecilia Gomer, M.Acct.
+Regina Pruitt, CPA Todd M. Schuler, CPA Rex Murdock, M.S.Acct.
+Cecilia Gomer, M.Acct.

-1. Financial Condition and Monitoring

-The City Council (Council) is not adequately monitoring the city's financial condition, is not receiving detailed information showing financial data for each fund, and has poor budgeting procedures that has allowed the cash balance of the General Fund to decline in recent years.
+1. Financial Condition and Monitoring and Monitoring and Condition, is not receiving detailed information showing financial data for each fund, and has poor budgeting procedures that has allowed the cash balance of the General Fund to decline in recent years.